br3ndonland/udacity-fsnd-flask-catalog/README.md

 ## Application

-Save the application at */vagrant/flask-catalog*.
+Save the application in the virtual machine directory at */vagrant/flask-catalog*.

 On the Linux command line, after logging into vagrant: